-This paper studies a principal-agent problem where the only commitment for the uninformed principal is to restrict the set of decisions she makes following a report by the informed agent.
+This article studies a principal-agent problem where the only commitment for the uninformed principal is to restrict the set of decisions she makes following a report by the informed agent.
 We show that an ex ante optimal equilibrium for the principal corresponds to a finite partition of the state space, and each retained decision is ex post suboptimal for the principal, biased toward the agent's preference.
 Generally an optimal equilibrium does not maximize the number of decisions the principal can credibly retain.
 Compared to no commitment, limited authority improves the quality of communication from the agent.
-As a result, it can give the principal a higher expected payoff than delegating the decision to the agent.
+As a result, it can give the principal a higher expected payoff than delegating the decision to the agent. © 2013 Elsevier Inc. All rights reserved.

-JEL Classification: C72; D82; D83; L22
+JEL classification: C72; D82; D83; L22

-Keywords: Limited Commitment; Cheap Talk; Delegation
+Keywords: Limited commitment; Cheap talk; Delegation